New York State Route 962J

 New York State Route 962J (NY 962J) is a 0.41 mi southwest-northeast reference route that, unlike most reference routes, has been signed as a touring route in Southern Tier town of Owego in Tioga County, New York.
-Its southwestern terminus is at NY 434 in the census-designated place of Apalachin and its northeastern terminus is at NY 17C south of the hamlet of Campville.
+Its southwestern terminus is at NY 17 and NY 434 in the census-designated place of Apalachin and its northeastern terminus is at NY 17C south of the hamlet of Campville.

 Route description

 Shortly after NY 962J begins at NY 434, it passes over NY 17 (Future I-86) (the Southern Tier Expressway) and intersects the new ramps that lead to and from NY 17 westbound.
 This portion was previously part of the trumpet-style interchange that NY 17 westbound had with NY 434 at exit 66.
 NY 962J continues to the northeast crossing over the Susquehanna River.

 On the other bank of the river, the highway passes over the Norfolk Southern-owned Southern Tier Line before reaching its northeastern terminus at NY 17C.